 Begin by defining what questions your users will be asking the most when they fire up the mobile.
 Then pare down the data to reflect those and related questions, if possible.
 Think about the hierarchy of information that they will traverse as they seek out data.
 What insights are most in demand?
 What will keep them moving forward?
 What keen insights and knowledge will help them look good when they walk into that sales meeting or business transaction?
 What metrics do they want at their fingertips?

 Take some time to build a sketch of how they work and when then need the insights your dashboards will provide.
 These conditions will color the ways in which they access their data and will decide how effectively they can use it.

-Less Content.
 Dashboards are at their best when they deliver just a few key messages—not necessarily all of the insights related to the topic.
 Loading too much content on a single dashboard can result in information-overload for the viewer at a time when what they’re looking for is clarity.
 Consider building multiple dashboards to focus on key issues and provide insights separately.

 Fewer bells and whistles.
 Too many slick design elements will only distract and confuse your user, making it harder (and slower) for them to find and discern the metrics they’re looking for.
 So pare down and simplify; focus on featuring the bottom line, the summaries, and the takeaways cleanly and clearly.More Simple.
 Simplicity is your friend.
 In a small-screen environment, clarity and simplicity override complexity and swag.
 Deliver the most impact with less-complicated charts, clean color palettes, and easy-to-read fonts.
 Make it easier for your audience to understand the data and insights you’re serving them.

 Yet on mobile devices, it’s best to keep filters to a minimum, due to the size limitations of the small screen.
 Place filters in such a way that the user can quickly see how to interact with the data.
 Grouping them together can help them find their way to the answers they seek on your mobile dashboard.

-Keep in mind that while the visual screen is smaller on mobile devices, so is the area of finger contact to select one option over another.
+So, keep in mind that while the visual screen is smaller on mobile devices, so is the area of finger contact to select one option over another.
 It can be challenging to select objects that are right next to each other.
-While not a sophisticated “feature,” the effort it takes to address this issue is surprisingly helpful to reduce frustration and to speed up the interaction time.
-Be sure to include some space between visuals, links, and filters.
-We’ve all been through it: going down the wrong rabbit hole because of a misdirected “tap.”
-The size of buttons and direction options can make or break your user experience.

 As practical and functional a tool as a BI dashboard is, it also needs to be aesthetically pleasing.
 Especially because the screen size is a fraction of those of desktops, it’s even more important that your mobile dashboards look good and are easy to stare at.